-They also have an inborn desire to know the truth in their deep hearts.
+They also have an inborn desire to know God in their deep hearts.
 There is a funny story.
 One little boy asked his mother, "How was I born?"
 His mother said, embarrassedly, "You came out of my bellybutton."
 We can laugh off the question as a little boy's idle words.
 But in light of philosophy, it is an ontological question.
 The boy wanted to know where he came from and where he was going back to.
-In other words, he wanted to know the truth, for knowing the truth is knowing where I came from and where I am going back to.
-In light of the preteen Jesus, the time of the preteens is a time of great learning and the time of building one's life foundation.
+In other words, he wanted to know the truth, for knowing the truth is where I came from and where I am going back to.
+In light of the preteen Jesus, the time of the preteens is a time of great learning and the time of founding one's whole life.
 Therefore, we must have a basic respect for the preteens and teenagers as whole men.
 Because they are a little bit mischievous, if we ignore them it is a great mistake.
 We must take care of them very prayerfully.

 After the festival, Joseph and Mary left.
-They say that it was the custom when returning from the Feast for women to go on ahead with the younger children, and men to follow with the older boys.
-The boy Jesus was in transition from preteen to teen, for he was twelve years old.
+They say that it was the custom when returning from the Feast for women to go on ahead with the younger children, and men to follow with the bigger boys.
+The boy Jesus was between preteens and teens, for he was twelve years old.
 So Mary thought that Jesus was with Joseph, and Joseph thought that he was with Mary.
 At the end of a day's journey, they began looking for him among relatives and friends.
 To their consternation, they found that Jesus was lost (44,45).
 They felt as if their hearts were failing.
-Early the next morning, they went back to Jerusalem to look for him.
-It was a day's journey on foot.
+Early the next morning, Joseph and Mary had to go back to Jerusalem, a day's journey on foot, to look for him.
 When they arrived, it was already night.
+It was too late to look for him.
 The next morning they went around Jerusalem to look for him.

 On the third day, his parents found him in the temple courts sitting among the teachers, listening to them and asking them questions (46).
 Everyone who heard him was amazed at his questions and answers.
 We don't know what they were asking and answering, but the preteen boy had questions which took three days and nights to ask; it is not an ordinary event in history.
 Here we learn the preteens and teenagers are full of questions.
 Usually people think teens are trouble-makers and that they make a fuss about trifles.
-But that's not the whole story.
+But that's not entirely true.
 Goethe said, "Teens are the most capable of imagination."
-It is common sense that one's integrity is formed during the teenage years.
+It is common sense that one's integrity is formed during the time of teens.
 Jesus had no time for Bible study.
 But he had.
 He used his festival time for Bible study.
 Especially, people were amazed by his questions, not because the boy Jesus' questions were highly scholastic, but his questions were fundamental and universal for all mankind.
 People were amazed at his answers because the boy Jesus could answer all the questions asked by sophisticated theologians.
 It was possible for Jesus to answer their questions because he only answered from the Bible.